 2- What is the best timing for an IUI?

 IUI should be performed within 6 hours either before or after ovulation.
 IUI is usually done between 24 to 48 hours later if the timing depends on hCG injection.
 And ideally, there is at least 24 hours gap if two IUI’s are scheduled.

 3- What is the success rate for IUI?

 Being a simple office procedure, the success rate of IUI for multiple cycles can go up to 50%.

 4- How much does IUI cost?

 IUI being the first choice for the infertility treatment can cost between $150-500 across the world.
-But there can be variation according to countries.
+But there can be varied according to countries.
 There are multiple tests and medications involved in the treatment process.

-You can also get an estimated amount charged for the treatment by using Fair Treatment Calculator across various cities in India.
+You can also get an estimated amount charged for the treatment by using the Fair Treatment Calculator across various cities in India.

-5- How long does washed sperm live?
+5- How long does wash sperm live?

 According to a study, washed sperm can live up to 24 to 72 hours but it loses potency after 24 hours.
 Plus the other point to consider is that the sperm can keep swimming beyond the fallopian tube.
 It implies the ideal window is between 6 to 12 hours after egg being released.
 Sperm can live for 5 days in fertile mucus.
 So, combining intercourse with IUI gives more coverage.